daviddarnes/alembic/index.md

 title: About Alembic
 feature_text: |
   ## Alembic
-  A theme designed to be a starting point for any Jekyll website
+  A Jekyll boilerplate designed to be a starting point for any Jekyll website
 feature_image: "https://unsplash.it/1200/400?image=121"
 image: "https://unsplash.it/600/400?image=121"
 ---

-**⚗ A theme designed to be a starting point for any Jekyll website**
+**⚗ A Jekyll boilerplate designed to be a starting point for any Jekyll website**

 ## About

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this theme is designed to get the ball rolling immediately.
+Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Fork it, configure it, tweak it, push it.

 ## Features